bci-boston/sale-page/README.md

 This will migrate all contracts as per migrations/ folder

-## To deploy contracts to the test network running on the sunintensity server
+## To deploy contracts to the test network running on the power2peer server

 Add something like this to truffle.js, make sure this points to the right address of the server running the testnet